gasimiaro/gestionRH-microservice/README.md

 # 🌟 GestionRH Microservices

-**A modern, microservices-based HR and insurance management system built with Node.js, TypeScript, Apollo Federation, and PostgreSQL.**
+**A modern, microservices-based HR and insurance management system built with Node.js, TypeScript, Apollo Federation, and SQLite.**

 ---